Interdisciplinary Program in Engineering Science

 The student will be required to complete a minimum of 54 semester hours of approved coursework beyond the bachelor's degree and prepare a dissertation acceptable to his or her advisory committee and the Graduate School.
 At least half of the coursework (27 semester hours) must be taken in courses offered by departments within the College of Engineering.
 Requirements include 24 hours of coursework concentrated in at least two sub-areas of specialization within one or more academic departments.
 The remaining 30 semester hours of coursework must contain no more than 15 hours in any one department.

-The interdisciplinary degrees of the PhD in Engineering Science are offered in Biological Engineering, Construction Management, Environmental and Technological Hazards Engineering, Information Technology Engineering, and Materials Science and Engineering.
+The interdisciplinary degrees of the PhD in Engineering Science are offered in Biological Engineering, Construction Management, Environmental and Technological Hazards Engineering, and Materials Science and Engineering.
 The PhD requires at least two sub-areas of specialization within one or more academic departments, in addition to the major concentration area of study.

 Forms for Engineering Science